How to Get Mold Out of Carpet

 Step 3: Scrub the affected surface.

-Step 4: Treat the area with an anti-fungal spray.
+Step 4: Treat the area with an antifungal spray.

-Step 5: Blot any excess spray.
+Step 5: Blot excess spray and dry the area.

 Step 6: Clean tools and dispose of contaminants.